Enucatl/dpc_reconstruction/README.md

     :::bash
     python setup.py develop

-You can add the `--user` to install it without root permissions (recommended).
+You can add the `--user` flag to install it without root permissions (recommended).

 ## Structure